A French Riviera Road Trip

 Mougins

-Every year in June, the village of Mougins organises an international festival entirely dedicated to gastronomy.
+Every year during summer months, the village of Mougins organises an international festival entirely dedicated to gastronomy.
 For three days, the streets and squares of the old village welcome French and foreign chefs who come to share their skills and passion with the public.

 Where to Dine: